 - 1. Who is Santosh Yadav?
 What do you know about her birth? - Ans.
 Santosh Yadav is the only woman in the world who has scaled Mt Everest twice.
 She was born in the village of Joniyawas in the Rewari District of Haryana.
 She was the sixth child to be born after five sons, and so was welcome in the family. - 2.
 Why did Santosh have to go against the wishes of her parents?
 When did she have to do so? - Ans.
 Santosh was not content with her place in a traditional society where girls would be married at the age of sixteen.
 So she went against the wishes of her parents and took admission in a school in Delhi when she was sixteen.
 When her parents refused to pay for her education, she said she would work part-time.
 They then agreed to pay her school fees. - 3.
 Where did Santosh study? - Ans.
-Santosh went to a high school in Delhi and thereafter attended Maharani College in Jaipur.
+Santosh went to a high school in Delhi and thereafter attended Maharani College in Jaipur. - C. Answer the following questions in 100-120 words each.
+6

-- How did Santosh get interested in mountaineering?
+- 1. How did Santosh get interested in mountaineering?
 Where did she go for her training? - Ans.
 Kasturba Hostel in Jaipur faced the Aravalli Hills.
 From her room, Santosh used to see villagers going up the hill and suddenly vanishing from sight.
 One day she decided to go there and find out what was happening.
 However, when she reached there, she only saw a few mountaineers.
 She asked if she could join them, and they agreed.
 This got Santosh interested in mountaineering.
 She wanted to train herself in this sport.
 So she saved money and enrolled in a course at Uttarkashi's Nehru Institute of Mountaineering.

 - 2. What shows you that Santosh is a kind person? - Ans.
 Santosh Yadav proved herself to be excellent mountaineer.
-Her climbing skills matured rapidly, and just four years after she had met the mountaineers in Aravalli, Santosh scaled Mt Everest, becoming the youngest woman in the world to do so.
-But if her climbing skills, physical endurance, and iron will impressed her seniors, her concern for others and ability to work as a team earned her a special place in the hearts of fellow climbers.
+While her climbing skills, physical endurance, and iron will impressed her seniors, her concern for others and ability to work as a team earned her a special place in the hearts of fellow climbers.
 During the 1992 Everest mission, Santosh Yadav provided care to a climber who lay dying at the South Col. Unfortunately, she could not save him.
 However, she managed to save another climber, Mohan Singh.
 She shared her oxygen with him, and thereby saved him from death. - 3.
 What is Santosh Yadav famous for? - Ans.
 Santosh Yadav is the only woman in the world to have scaled Mt Everest twice.
 She got interested in climbing during her college years.
 Santosh enrolled herself for a course at Nehru Institute of Mountaineering in Uttarkashi.
 Thereafter, she went on an expedition every year.
 Santosh had a remarkable resistance to cold and high altitudes.
 With an iron will, great physical endurance and mental toughness, she proved herself to be a mountaineer par excellence.
-In 1992, at barely twenty years of age, Santosh scaled Mt Everest.
-With it, she became the youngest woman in the world to achieve the feat.
+In 1992, at barely twenty years of age, Santosh scaled Mt Everest becoming the youngest woman in the world to achieve the feat.
 The very next year, Santosh scaled the Everest for the second time - the only woman in the world to have done so.
 However, it was not just Santosh's climbing skills that impressed the world.
-Her concern for others and ability to work as a team earned her a special place in the hearts of fellow climbers.

-4. 'Once you decide to change the system, such problems have to be confronted.'
+Her concern for others and ability to work as a team earned her a special place in the hearts of fellow climbers. - 4.
+'Once you decide to change the system, such problems have to be confronted.'